biolink/kgx/README.md

 KGX will also provide validation, to ensure the KGs are conformant to the Biolink Model: making sure nodes are categorized using Biolink classes, edges are labeled using valid Biolink relationship types, and valid properties are used.

-## Internal Representation

-Internal representation is networkx MultiDiGraph which is a property graph.
+Internal representation is a property graph, specifically a networkx MultiDiGraph.

 The structure of this graph is expected to conform to the Biolink Model standard, briefly summarized here: